-Thanks to research conducted at Imperial College in London, LSD’s ego-killing effect is more than just anecdote.
-Researchers administered LSD a group of 20 experienced psychedelic users and then took brain scans during different stages of their trip.
-They noted changes in cognitive activity and brain network interaction “correlating with profound changes in consciousness” and “typified by ego-dissolution.”
-In other words, their default mode network was dialled down.
+Thanks to research conducted at Imperial College London, LSD’s ego-killing effect is more than just anecdotal.
+Researchers administered LSD a group of 20 experienced psychedelic users and then took brain scans during different stages of their journeys.
+They noted changes in cognitive activity and brain network interaction “correlating with profound changes in consciousness” and “typified by ego-dissolution”.
+In other words, their default mode network was dialed down.
 LSD could be a therapeutic response to an overactive DMN.

 Depression also often develops as a person nears the end of their life.
 Medical literature estimates that 25%-77% of those with terminal illnesses develop some sort of major depressive disorder.
 A study conducted in 2014 achieved promising results for treating terminal anxiety with LSD.